Cathedral of the Annunciation of Our Lady: Description

 Positioned on a visually prominent site, the cathedral was built in the Colonial Decorated Gothic style.
 A sandstone construction with slate covered timber roof, the building also consists of a square tower surmounted by an octagonal turret, with a nave, two wide aisles, chancel, two vestries and two porches.

 It has been noted that the landmark design of this building is reflected in its positioning and the alignment between the parapet and that of St Paul's College at the University of Sydney (also an Edmund Blacket design).

 The architectural form, elevation and dimensions of the cathedral were taken from a lithograph of St Barnabas' at Homerton - designed by Arthur Ashpitel.
 Using English architectural patterns for inspiration was a common practice for colonial architects in Australia.

 The cathedral is supplemented by a number of later buildings on the site.
 The former rectory (1912) was enlarged after the site's conversion to Orthodoxy to include a second storey and is now used as office and meeting space for the Archdiocese.
 Later buildings on the site (from the 1980s and 1990s) include the library, stores, Archbishop's residence and St Andrew's Greek Orthodox Theological College.

 Condition

-As at 14 November 2011, the church is in very good condition and its ongoing maintenance is most likely a result of its continuous use since 1855.
+As at 14 November 2011, the church was in very good condition and its ongoing maintenance is most likely a result of its continuous use since 1855.

 Despite some internal modifications to convert the former Anglican church into its current use as the Greek Orthodox Cathedral, the building is in very good condition and retains much of its integrity and intactness.